 At VOGUE, and elsewhere, he has collaborated with many of today's most acclaimed photographers, including Annie Liebovitz, Steven Meisel, Steven Klein, Mario Testino, Jonathan Becker, Francois Halard, Arthur Elgort, Patrick Demarchier, Bruce Weber, Craig McDean, Helmut Newton, Herb Ritts, Richard Avedon and Irving Penn.
 He also considers his association with Alexander Liberman and the editors Tina Brown and Anna Wintour to be among his most important professional relationships.

 Churchward both visually edited and designed THEN / THE PHOTOGRAPHS OF ALEXANDER LIBERMAN, A PECULIAR PARADISE Photographs by Nathan Benn, and was a substantial contributor to Sir Harold Evans' THE AMERICAN CENTURY.
-With VOGUE he helped create and design the books IN VOGUE, VOGUE LIVING: HOUSES/GARDENS/PEOPLE, THE WORLD OF VOGUE: PEOPLE/PARTIES/PLACES, and EXTREME BEAUTY IN VOGUE.
+With VOGUE he helped create and design the books IN VOGUE, VOGUE LIVING: HOUSES/GARDENS/PEOPLE, THE WORLD OF VOGUE: PEOPLE/PARTIES/PLACES, EXTREME BEAUTY IN VOGUE and COLLABORATIONS: FERGUSON & SHAMAMIAN.

 Charles also authored and created the books HERB RITTS / THE GOLDEN HOUR in 2010 ( "...a lush photographic and anecdotal tribute" - Vogue magazine. "...compiled and wonderfully designed book - an intimate look at Ritts' short but meaningful time on this earth: his own Golden Hour." - THE magazine ) and IT'S MODERN / THE VISUAL EYE AND INFLUENCE OF ALEXANDER LIBERMAN in 2013 ( "...the book is primarily about Liberman's work, with equal attention given to his innovative editorial design and the rather less celebrated painting and sculpture he considered his true calling." - The New Yorker ), both for Rizzoli International Publications.